Minimally Invasive Spine Surgery

 What Is Minimally Invasive Spine Surgery?

 In the past, if surgery was necessary, it was an open spine surgery — no matter the procedure.
-Open surgeries involve a large incision, which can have a few risks.
+Open surgeries involve a large incision, which is associated with greater risk.
 The large incision cuts muscles and ligaments, destabilizing the back, thus requiring a longer recovery time.

-A considerable amount of blood is lost and the wound can become infected, which may require additional surgery.
+A considerable amount of blood is often lost, and the wound can become infected, which may require additional surgery.
 Patients have also suffered significant post-operative pain and required narcotic medicines for several weeks.

 To combat these risks, especially for neurosurgery, tubular retractors were developed.
 Tubular retractors — a microscope or loupes to visualize the spine — were the first way to perform minimally invasive surgeries instead of completely exposing the spine.
 Minimally invasive spine surgery (MISS) involves accessing the spine so the surgeon can see and perform specific procedures more effectively.
 These include decompressions, deformity corrections, stabilizations and tumor removals.